Board of Directors

 Suzan is a lifelong coast-side resident and Realtor for over 30 years.
 In 2013 she was elected President of the San Mateo County Association of REALTORS® Foundation (SAMCAR) and is a consistent SAMCAR award winner.
-Suzan has been on Caminar's board since September 2013 and currently serves as Board Secretary.
+Suzan has been on Caminar's board since September 2013.

 Samyukt Bajaj | Board Member

 Sam is part of the administration team at Kaiser Permanente, currently at the Redwood City Medical Center.
 Originally from Chicago, Sam has called the Bay Area home since 2012.
 Community development and giving back are lifelong passions.
 Over the years he has been a part of various community organizations that support youth, animal welfare, health care, and education, and he has supported them in a variety of roles.
 He currently resides in San Mateo with his wife and Yorkshire terrier, Charlie Brown.

 IT Business (Retired)